-Initial deposits and funds earned from incentives will be directly deposited into the student's account by Fremont Area Community Foundation.
-Additional private deposits can be made at any ChoiceOne Bank in person or by mail by referencing the student's name, school, and birthdate.
-Reoccurring deposits can also be set up at any ChoiceOne Bank.
+Beyond initial and incentive deposits from Fremont Area Community Foundation, private deposits can also be made at any ChoiceOne Bank in person or by mail.
+To make a deposit, reference the student's name, school, and birthdate.
+Recurring deposits can also be set up at any ChoiceOne Bank.

 Kickstart to Career has a champion committee consisting of one school representative for every participating district.
-The role of the champion is to be an advocate for the program and the main contact for parents, students, and teachers in their respective school.
+The role of the champion is to advocate for the program, advise on program functions, and be the main contact for parents, students, and teachers in their respective organization.

 Denise Alleman, Fremont Christian School